mvs-org/new-frontiers/ts-tests/README.md

 npm run test
 ```

-You can also add the Frontier Node logs to the output using the `FRONTIER_LOG` env variable.
+You can also add the Metaverse Node logs to the output using the `FRONTIER_LOG` env variable.
 Ex:

 ```
 FRONTIER_LOG="warn,rpc=trace" npm run test